 The monitor appears quite thick when viewed from the side, but this is mostly due to the fairly sharp curvature.
 Due to the arrangement of the stand the monitor does sit quite far out from a wall.

 The build quality of the Samsung CHG90 is great.
 All of the parts feel well constructed and solid, and the ergonomic adjustments feel smooth and work well.
 The stand is also very heavy and feels high quality.

 The Samsung CHG90 gaming monitor has a better than average picture quality.
 Darkroom performance is decent, because of the great contrast ratio, even though its black uniformity is a bit sub-standard.
 When set in a brighter room, the good peak brightness and screen finish mean that the monitor can fight glare from a bright lamp or a sunny window and also deal reasonably well with reflection.

-The CHG90 has poor viewing angle and unless you sit right in front of it, you will notice a change in picture quality for the worse as soon as you change your point of view.
-The gray uniformity is great and dirty screen effect is not noticeable on the CHG90.
+The monitor has poor viewing angle and unless you sit right in front of it, you will notice a change in picture quality for the worse as soon as you change your point of view.
+The gray uniformity is great and dirty screen effect is not noticeable.
 HDR is decent on this monitor, as the HDR peak brightness is not bad even though it could have been better if the local dimming was not that awful.
-Color accuracy is good though and the CHG90 cover well the P3 color space.
+Color accuracy is good though and the monitor covers well the P3 color space.

 3756 : 1